raganwald/raganwald.github.com/_posts/2015-11-03-a-coding-problem.md

 Sometimes, the interviewer will then move on to a follow-up that adds some complexity.
 Whereas the previous problem was given just to eliminate the (hopefully few) candidates who really should have been filtered out before getting an interview of any type, now we are looking for an opportunity to discuss approaches to problem solving.

-Follow-up problems often incorporate a few extra elements to keep track off.
+Follow-up problems often incorporate a few extra elements to manage.
 They shouldn't be "gotchas," just things that require some careful consideration and the ability to juggle several problems at the same time.

 For example: *Write a function that given an arbitrary number of ordered streams of elements, produces an ordered stream containing the union of each stream's elements*.